Leafwing-Studios/fop-rules/docs/character-options/classes/devout.md

 # Devout

-**Source of Power:** Praying to a higher power, the Devout are offered a taste of unimaginable power, capable of working miracles so long as they please their fickle god.
+**Source of Power:** Praying to a higher power, the Devout are offered a taste of unimaginable power, capable of working miracles so long as they please their sometimes unreliable god.

 **Core Mechanic:** The Devout’s miracles are incredibly powerful, persisting as long as their concentration holds, but pulling them off is no meager feat.
 Each turn that the Devout uses a prayer, their favor grows.
 This favor amplifies the effect of their bribes of essence, beginning a powerful miracle as they suddenly become the most important objective on the battlefield.